livewire/livewire/docs/nesting.md

 </div>
 ```

-Livewire internally attaches a random string key like so:
+Livewire internally attaches a random string key to the component like so:

 ```html
 <div>